gnzlbg/static_vector/README.md

 that wouldn't be required if `constexpr` and `std::aligned_storage` would play well with each other.

+`std::initializer_list` provides `constexpr` size as a member function, but not as a part of its type which is...

 ### Pragmatism

 There is no way to default initialize elements in containers like `std::vector`.